 - Housing Cost Burden: Over 80% of low-income households have been paying 30-50% or more of their income for housing costs.
 Minorities are disproportionately impacted by housing cost burden including Black / African American, Asian, Native American, and Hispanic families. - Affordable Housing Availability: Housing affordability and availability are the most significant factors in limiting housing choice for both renters and homeowners.
-While there are an adequate number of housing units in Billings to accommodate the population, there is a housing deficit of over 4,700 units for households with incomes less than 30% of the AMI. - Homeownership and Opportunity: Racial and ethnic minorities have a lower homeownership rate than the White population (67%) in Billings.
+While there are an adequate number of housing units in Billings to accommodate the population, there appears to be a housing deficit of over 4,700 units for households with incomes less than 30% of the AMI. - Homeownership and Opportunity: Racial and ethnic minorities have a lower homeownership rate than the White population (67%) in Billings.
 The Black cohort has the lowest homeownership rate at 16% followed by Native Americans at 31%.
 Thirty-three percent of the Hispanic cohort are homeowners. - Crime Prevention: Violent and property crime continues to be significant in Billings and have been higher than national rates for several years.
-Violent crime in Billings was measured at 23.9 per 100,000 people, which is 1.2 points higher than the US average of 22.7 per 100,000 people.
-Similarly, property crime in Billings has been measured at 68.1 per 100,000 people compared to 35.4 per 100,000 across the nation ([Bestplaces.net](http://Bestplaces.net)).
+The Billings City Council has made crime prevention and public safety a strategic plan priority.

 The City's goals are to: create, preserve, and expand affordable housing options; promote neighborhood revitalization through foreclosure program; to impact poverty; to prepare for, respond to, and prevent the coronavirus; and to implement Crime Prevention Through Environmental Design activities in low-income neighborhood parks.
-Outside of pandemic-impact projects and activities, the City will continue to offer programs on a citywide basis to ensure equal opportunity in all Billings neighborhoods:
+The City will continue to offer programs on a citywide basis to ensure equal opportunity in all Billings neighborhoods: